 Oven-Roasted Salmon | ChopChop

-Salmon's expensive--but it's so rich that a small portion is completely satisfying.
-We're teaching you to cook it slowly so that it keeps its velvety texture instead of drying out.
-If you want to get fancy, you can create a bed of thinly sliced orange, lemon, lime, or grapefruit and cook the salmon on top of it.
-Oh wait, that's only 4 options!
-You can also try a bed of thinly sliced onions.
+Salmon is so rich that a small portion is completely satisfying.
+We’re teaching you to cook it slowly so that it keeps its velvety texture instead of drying out.
+If you want to get fancy, you can create a bed of thinly sliced orange, lemon, lime, or grapefruit, or thinly sliced onions and cook the salmon on top of it.

 Aluminum foil or parchment paper